BCG into the bladder

 You usually have BCG into the bladder once a week for 6 weeks.
 This is called the induction course.

 You may then have BCG into the bladder every few weeks or months for the next 1 to 3 years.
-This will depend on your risk of developing invasive bladder cancer.
 This is called maintenance BCG therapy.

 Where you have BCG